The juxtaposed controls

 - Border Force officers are there, 24 hours a day, every day of the year using intelligence, technology and their expertise to keep communities in the UK safe.

-- As well as illegal drugs, counterfeit goods and untaxed tobacco, tens of thousands of attempts to enter the country illegally are stopped before vehicles leave France.
+- As well as illegal drugs, counterfeit goods and untaxed tobacco, thousands of attempts to enter the country illegally are stopped before vehicles leave France.

 The role of industry partners

 - Hauliers are expected to operate effective security measures, including securing their lorries with a padlock, seals and tilt cord.
-Where this is not done, and migrants are found in a vehicle the driver, the owner or hirer of a vehicle can face a fine of up to £2,000 for each clandestine entrant detected.
+Where this is not done, and migrants are found in a vehicle the driver, the owner or hirer of a vehicle can face a fine.
+The maximum fine for carrying a clandestine has been increased from £2k to up to £10k.

 Combating organised immigration crime